ARTIST BIO

 Ncad Grad (Virtual Exhibition)

-Through this work I explored my interests in online mood board culture and why at the time I was finding myself so interested in this expression, the work ended up begin a very personal look at my relationship to femininity and my desire to find comfort in it.
-When girlhood for me felt like the slow realisation that everything, that I loved would intrinsically loose any value or regard just by me liking it.
+Through this work Carrick explored her interests in online mood board culture, and why at the time she was finding herself so interested in this expression, the work ended up begin a very personal look at Carrick’s relationship to femininity and her desire to find comfort in it.
+When girlhood felt like the slow realisation that everything, that she loved would intrinsically loose any value or regard just by her liking it.
 The photo-book, consists of writings, self-portraits, and collages

 teenbot